 Evaluating Your Nursing Job Offer

-If you’re considering accepting a U.S. nursing position, it’s vital to understand that not all job offers are created equal!
-Nursing jobs in the U.S. are plentiful, so don’t assume you should accept the first offer that comes your way.
+If you are considering accepting a nursing or healthcare professional position, it is vital to understand that not all job offers are created equal.
+Nursing jobs in the United States and GCC are plentiful, so don’t assume that you should accept the first offer that comes your way.
 In fact, we suggest scrutinizing every opportunity to ensure it meets your needs.
 Here’s how to discern a good job offer.

 Direct Hire vs. Contract Hire

-For contract hire—also known as temporary hire or travel nursing—the staffing agency you work through, not the medical facility, will be listed as your Green Card sponsor.
-If you accept the job, your services are contracted by the staffing agency to the U.S. hospital where you work.
+For contract hire—also known as temporary hire or travel nursing—the staffing agency you work through, not the medical facility, will be listed as your green card sponsor.
+If you accept the job, your services are contracted by the staffing agency to the hospital where you work.
 Your contract may only last a year or two, after which you may have to move and start a new job elsewhere.